dark-peak-analytics/sickSickerRcpp/README.md

 # sickSickerRcpp
-Rcpp version of the vectorised sick-sicker micro-simulation.
+Rcpp version of the vectorised sick-sicker microsimulation.